 When you meet a new lover, you know what your potential gains are.
 When you get a new job, again, you can speculate your gains.
 When you live the ‘normal’ life that society advocates: school, university, marriage, babies, job, retirement, death, you generally know where you’re heading and what to expect.

-But what about a drastic change of lifestyle?
+But what about a drastic change in lifestyle?
 Yes, I can speculate that I’ll change, but I don’t know what I’m going to change to.
 I don’t know what I don’t know…and I’m diving off a cliff here.
 This isn’t a slow approach.
-One day I live in a house on land, surrounded by convenience, TV, technology, a very safe savings account and friends/family.
+One day I live in a house on the land, surrounded by convenience, TV, technology, a very safe savings account, and friends/family.
 The next day, I will live on a boat, surrounded by the sea with very little convenience, no TV, little technology, draining down my life savings at a very far distance from my social network.

 I can’t control my environment (yet).
 Perhaps that’s the issue?
 And that’s why I mentioned that time might play a huge factor in all this.
 Once I am on the boat and I fully understand the lay of the land or sea, I can then try once again to control things.